linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 Certainly!
-Below is the corrected guide that addresses the issue of `pam_unix` opening for the root user (uid=0) and ensures that it works correctly with Twilio OTP first, followed by Duo Push Authentication.
-I'll walk through how to configure `pam_unix` properly while maintaining the process flow for Twilio OTP and Duo authentication.

-### Updated Guide for Implementing Two-Factor Authentication (2FA) for SSH Using Twilio (SMS/Voice OTP) First, Then Duo (Push Notification), Including Configuration for `pam_unix`
+Here's the updated script with the added functionality to handle both **SMS** and **Voice Call** OTP for Duo authentication, alongside the existing Twilio integration.

 ---

+### Updated Guide: Implementing Two-Factor Authentication (2FA) for SSH Using Twilio (SMS/Voice OTP) First, Then Duo (Push/SMS/Voice Call OTP) via a Script

+---

 ### Prerequisites:

 - **Twilio** for SMS/Voice OTP.
-- **Duo Security** for Push Notification.
+- **Duo Security** for Push/SMS/Voice Call OTP (using a script instead of PAM).
 - **Ubuntu server** with SSH enabled and configured.
+- **Root or Sudo Access** to the server for configuration.

 ---

-### Step-by-Step Process:

 ### Step 1: Install Dependencies

-Ensure all necessary dependencies are installed:
+Make sure all necessary dependencies are installed:

 ```bash
 sudo apt update